samthegliderpilot/PythonEquations2Orbits/README.md

 conda create --name Py39OptFun python=3.9
 conda activate Py39OptFun
-conda install sympy numpy pandas scipy plotly matplotlib jupyter pygmo pyomo cmake pytest conda install -c conda-forge ipopt glpk pyomo download-extensions pyomo build-extensions
+conda install sympy numpy pandas scipy plotly matplotlib jupyter pygmo pyomo cmake pytest p2j conda install -c conda-forge ipopt glpk pyomo download-extensions pyomo build-extensions

+Note that my conversion of Jupyter notebooks requires LaTeX of some sort to be installed (on Windows, I'm using MiKTeX)

 ### Near-term future work
 This is clearly a lot for me to learn about techniques for NLP techniques for optimal control problems.
 In the near term I am adding the following: